cloudfoundry-tutorials/cf-and-k8s/content/docs/running-apps-on-kubernetes.md

 Applications running in Kubernetes can be configured to know about data services via **Config Maps**, which inject data both via environment variables and flat files on disk.
 Sensitive data (e.g. **credentials) can be injected as Secrets**, which are encrypted at rest.
 Access and credential management will need to be considered.

-Various data service vendors offer CRDs and controllers that implement the 'operator' pattern.
+Various data service vendors offer CRDs and controllers that implement [the 'operator' pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 These processes run inside the Kubernetes cluster, and watch for new configuration to be submitted to the cluster.
 They then take appropriate action, such as creating new users or schema.
 Each implementation is unique and will offer custom functionality.

-Most IaaS providers offer Cloud Controller Managers that register CRDs and can then dynamically provision new IaaS services, such as hosted databases.
+Most IaaS providers offer Kubernetes extensions called Cloud Controller Managers that register CRDs and can then dynamically provision new IaaS services, such as hosted databases.

 Operators may choose to run data services on behalf of developers, and issue connection details and credentials when requested.